Anananas42/Simulation_Mass_on_a_spring/README.md

 # Simulation_Mass_on_a_spring (2019)
 Analytical and numerical simulation of a mass on a spring with adjustable parameters and nice visualization.
-Numerical simulation uses highly reliable Runge-Kutta method of 4th degree.
+Numerical simulation uses the Runge-Kutta method of 4th degree.

 ## How to use
 Start the Unity application using "Zavazi na pruzine - fyzika.exe"